GLOBAL MARKETS-World stocks rise on talk of G20 action

 By Herbert Lash

-The euro rebounded and U.S. stocks shrugged off a new batch of weak factory data, while U.S. consumer sentiment fell in early June to a six-month low, according to a survey.
+The euro rebounded and U.S. stocks shrugged off a new batch of weak economic data, with U.S. consumer sentiment falling in early June to a six-month low, according to a survey.

-But anxiety that Greece could fail to form a government after Sunday’s elections led investors to raise their safe-haven bond holdings, driving up U.S. government debt prices.
+But anxiety that the outcome of Sunday’s vote could lead Greece to exit the euro zone led investors to raise their safe-haven bond holdings, driving up U.S. government debt prices.

 A measure of market fear in the equities market, the CBOE Volatility Index, was up 2.2 percent at 22.16, after rising above 23.